strawberrymornings/Sample-website/README.md

 # strawberrymornings.github.io

-Welcome to @strawberrymornings 's website!
-It is currently a work in progress - I'm still learning to use Github Pages ^ ^
+Welcome to @strawberrymornings 's website (currently a work in progress)!